Db2-DTE-POC/wxddemo/docs/wxd-startwatsonx.md

 This is sufficient for running this exercises found in this lab but cannot be used for large scale testing.

 When the system initially starts it may take up to 5 minutes before you can issue SQL commands against the Presto engine.
-If you find the IBM watsonx.data UI is generating error messages then it may be because all of the processes have not finished starting.
+If you find the watsonx.data UI is generating error messages then it may be because all of the processes have not finished starting.

 ## Lab Instructions
 Throughout the labs, any command that needs to be executed will be highlighted in a grey box: